 At PayPal, we handle your data with care.
 Here’s how we use and protect your information – and help keep you in control.

-Details like your name, email address, home address, phone number and government-issued ID help us to confirm who you are.
-Regulation requires at least one named individual to be responsible for the account – so that we can deliver world-class payment services.
+Details like your name, email, home address, phone number and date of birth help us to confirm who you are and to deliver our world-class fraud protection.

 Manage what you share, how it’s used, and what you receive from us.

-When you want to see, change, or delete information stored on your business account – or even transfer it to another online payment provider – simply contact us.
+Any time you want to see, change or delete information stored on your account – or even transfer it to another online payment provider – simply contact us.

 Manage your cookies preferences

-On 25 May 2018, the General Data Protection Regulation (GDPR) became law across Europe.
+On 25 May 2018, the General Data Protection Regulation – or GDPR for short – came into force across Europe.
 The way we treat your data, and the control we aim to give you over the way it’s used, is consistent with the principles of the GDPR.
-We are taking this opportunity to enhance our customer experience and will continue to update you on any changes to our User Agreement and Privacy Statement.
+We are taking this opportunity to enhance your experience, and will continue to update you on any changes to our User Agreement and Privacy Statement.